 For this carrot cake, you need an oven and a food processor.
-As measure, I want to keep it as simple as possible and just use a Mug for measure.
-If you follow the recipe as described, you will produce enough dough for a 17 cm Ø spring form pan (ca 6.7 inch) — enough to share with some couple of friends, but not too much to occupy fridge space for days.
+As a measure, I want to keep it as simple as possible and use a Mug for measure.
+If you follow the recipe as described, you will produce enough dough for a 17 cm Ø spring form pan (ca 6.7 inches) — enough to share with a couple of friends but not too much to occupy fridge space for days.

 If you can, pick whole spices and grind them in a mortar.
-The flavour they then leave behind is way more fresh and intense and brings the cake to the next level.
+The flavor left behind is way more fresh and intense, bringing the cake to the next level.
 If not, powdered spices do the trick as well.
-If you absolutely want to go cheap, replace the spices with some gingerbread mix and you should be good.
+If you want to go cheap, replace the spices with some gingerbread mix, and you should be good.

-Preheat the oven to 180° C / 350°F. Give all ingredients, except for the carrots into your food processor and blend a chunky but sticky mass.
+Preheat the oven to 180° C / 350°F. Give all ingredients, except carrots, into your food processor and blend a chunky but sticky mass.
 Grate the carrots and add them to the mix.
-Slowly fold them in, before adding everything into a baking form.
-Bake for 20 minutes and your whole food carrot cake is ready.
+Slowly fold them in before adding everything into a baking form.
+Bake for 20 minutes, and your whole food carrot cake is ready.

 Quick and Easy Whole Food Carrot Cake

 - Food Processor

 - 1/2 cups Almonds